KyleAMathews/blog/src/pages/2019-04-22-making-a-slack-bot-with-onegraph-and-render/index.md

 The rule we’ve adopted is that 120 PRs is a warning state when more people should shift over to working on PRs and 130 is red state when everyone should stop what they’re doing.

 This has been very successful as in the past, we’d at times get into 140+ PR count range and it’d kinda sit there for a few days until someone would finally heroically drive it down.
-Now PRs tend toward 100-115 state and we rarely move past that.
+Now PRs tend toward 100-115 state and we rarely move past that for long.

 ## Multiple Classes of Queues?